 Tomás A. Magaña, M.D., M.A., F.A.A.P. founded and directs the FACES for the Future Coalition, and leads national dissemination of the FACES program models.
 Dr. Magaña co-founded the FACES program in 2000 to improve health outcomes for at-risk adolescents, respond to imperatives for building a diverse and culturally responsive health care workforce, and address workforce shortages in healthcare professions.

-Dr. Magaña is a board certified pediatrician with expertise in care of at-risk children and is a leading expert in the design and implementation of health workforce pipeline programs for youth.
+Dr. Magaña is a board certified pediatrician with expertise in care of vulnerable children and is an expert in the design and implementation of health workforce pipeline programs for youth.

 Dr. Magaña is Assistant Professor at Samuel Merritt University, Assistant Clinical Professor of Pediatrics at the University of California, San Francisco (UCSF), and a Lead Physician at La Clinica de La Raza in the Department of School-Based Health Centers.
 He previously served as Attending Physician in the Division of Adolescent Medicine at UCSF Benioff Children’s Hospital Oakland, where he served as Medical Director of Alameda County’s Juvenile Justice Center.
 Dr. Magaña is a Fellow of the American Academy of Pediatrics, a Commissioner of First 5 Alameda County, and has served on several county, state and national advisory boards.

 Honors include the Jefferson Award (Gold Medal) for Public Service, The California Wellness Foundation’s Champion of Health Professions Diversity Award, Univisión’s Medalla al Mérito, Bank of America’s Local Hero Award, and UCSF’s Gold-Headed Cane Award.

 Dr. Magaña earned a Master’s Degree from UC Berkeley and a Medical Degree from the UCSF School of Medicine.